mgba-emu/gbatek/index.md

 the first chunk header).
 For details, see:

 - [LZ Decompression Functions](#lzdecompressionfunctions)
-The DSi's "\sys\TWLFontTable.dat" contains three fonts, use a special LZ compression variant (with the data decompressed backwards, starting at highest memory address).
+The DSi's "\sys\TWLFontTable.dat" contains three fonts, using a special LZ compression variant (with the data decompressed backwards, starting at highest memory address).
 For details, see: